AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 4. Request a separate report for each metric.
 This means that you go through steps 1-3 for `pageviews`, then again for `visits`, and so on.

-You can cache historical data as part of the client application.
-This means that you would only need to query the newest day's worth of data each day.
+You can cache historical data as part of the client application so that you would only need to query the newest day's worth of data each day.

 ### Breakdowns

 With the 2.0 `/reports` endpoint, you can request as many breakdowns as you like, instead of the limit of four with the 1.4 APIs.
 To request a breakdown report, use an `itemId` in the `metricFilter` section of your request (as shown above).
 See [Breakdowns](endpoints/reports/breakdowns.md) for more detailed information.

+## Data Warehouse